-Shirley Steinbach represents companies and individuals seeking to resolve a myriad of business disputes through litigation, arbitration, mediation and settlement and counsels community associations to make strategic and sound business and legal decisions.
+Shirley Steinbach represents companies, individuals, and policyholders seeking to resolve a myriad of business disputes through litigation, arbitration, mediation and settlement and counsels community associations to make strategic and sound business and legal decisions.

 Shirley enjoys practicing yoga, hiking, reading cookbooks and food blogs, and raising her daughters.